If you are a real estate agent, it would be silly not to take advantage of one of the most powerful marketing channels out there: email marketing.

 It is important that you can easily sync contacts between your real estate email marketing software and your CRM.

-If you’re using GetResponse, you’ll be happy to know that they have ready-made integrations with top CRMs like Zoho, SugarCRM, and Zendesk.
+If you’re using GetResponse, you’ll be happy to know that they have ready-made integrations with top CRMs like Zoho, SugarCRM, Zendesk, or Helpscout customer service tool.

 What if you want to integrate another tool, e.g. Hubspot, that doesn’t have a direct in-app integration?
 In cases like this, you need to use third-party integration software, like Zapier or Piesync.